ciderapp/AniArtwork/README.md

 2. Clone this repository.
 3. Install dependencies: `go mod tidy`
 4. Build the project: `go build`
+5. Create `config.yml` using format in `config.sample.yml` (If using Docker set PUBLISHED_URI env label to http://yourdomain.com)
 5. Run the server: `./AniArt`

 The server will start on port 3000 by default.